OpenBB-finance/OpenBB/website/content/sdk/reference/economy/events.md

 ---
 title: events
-description: Implement our economic calendar for selected countries and specific dates functionality in your application using OpenBB.
+description: "Implement our economic calendar for selected countries and specific dates" functionality in your application using OpenBB.
 Use it to analyze global economic trends or forecast market movements.
 keywords: